techievee/kubernetesdemo/Readme.md

 "External switch" is the name of the switch, please refer the name in your Hyper-V network settings.

+## Important
+DNS from your host system should be getting resolved using minikube Try nslookup minikube

+## Important
+Golang exposes the API in port : 30112
+Angular exposes the web interface : 30112

 ## Kubernetes dashboard enabling

 The dashboard of the kubernetes can be enabled by running